Parent Volunteers are Essential

-Meet Setup– Sets up starting blocks, chairs/tables, tents, clerk area, and PA system.
-Setup begins at 2:30 with an approximate end time of 4:15 (or when setup is complete).
+Meet Setup– With the volunteer lead, sets up starting blocks, chairs/tables, tents, clerk area, and PA system.
+Setup begins at 2:30 with an approximate end time of 4:00 (or when setup is complete).

-Concessions – Sets up and operates concession stand at home meets.
-This position involves some pre-meet preparation.
+Concessions – Sets up, operates, and cleans up concession stand at home meets.
+May involve some pre-meet preparation.

-Kid Pushers – Supervises an age group of boys or girls during the meet and delivers swimmers to the Clerk of Course according to the meet lineup sheets prepared in advance by the coach showing each swimmer’s events.
-If your team records the unofficial time for each swim, you will be responsible for making sure all swimmers in your group have their swimmer number (tattoo) printed on the arm or leg where it will be visible to the personal best times.
+Kid Pushers – Supervises an age group of boys or girls during the meet and delivers swimmers to the Lead Kid Pusher according to the meet lineup sheets prepared in advance by the coach showing each swimmer’s events.
+If your team records the unofficial time for each swim, you will be responsible for making sure all swimmers in your group have their swimmer number printed on the arm or leg where it will be visible to the personal best times.
 You will be moving about the pool deck, primarily between the team sitting area and the starting end.

-Scorer – Keeps a running total of points earned by each team.
+Scorer – Keeps a running total of points earned by each team within the swimteam software program (tied to the timers system).
 You will work with the other team’s scorer.
 You will receive results for each main event and give 5 points to first place, 3 points to second, and 1 point to third (relays received points for first place only).
-You use a preprinted scoring sheet that is easy to understand.
 You will be seated at the scoring table.
 A sheet explaining scoring will be available at each meet.

 Ribbon Distributor – Passes out ribbons to heat swimmers and commends them as they come out of the water.
 The winner receives a Heat Winner ribbon and all other swimmers in that heat receive a Fast Swim ribbon.
 You will be located at the finish end of the pool.